Atanukumardey/VoiceDetectionESP32/ESP32/README.md

 # Voice Command Recognition Firmware
 ***

-This folder contains the firmware for the voice-controlled robot.
+This folder contains the firmware for the Speech word detection.

 We are using Platform.io to build the firmware.